-The data stored in Humio is called events.
+The data stored in Humio are called events.
 An event is a piece of data and an associated timestamp.

 Examples of events include: